noahp/recipes/README.md

 # file watcher
 cargo install watchexec

-# rebuild everything on any file change and serve it with python
+# serve it with python, and rebuild everything on any file change.
-watchexec -s SIGKILL "./test.sh && python3 -m http.server --directory public"
+# the trap nonsense see https://stackoverflow.com/a/22644006
+(trap "exit" INT TERM; trap "kill 0" EXIT; python3 -m http.server --directory public & watchexec "./test.sh" & wait)
 ```

 Now open http://0.0.0.0:8000/ in your browser.